As one artist to another, I wanted to go ahead and share this with you real quick.

 The sooner you can get out of the Employee Mindset, the sooner you'll start succeeding as a freelancer."

+Mike is a writer.
+He uses the word Freelancer, so you might not have recognized yourself in there, but you could substitute the word "artist" everywhere he says "freelancer" and it would still be 100% uncut truth.
 This was an excerpt from #9 on a list of 10 Myths About Freelancing from the No Pants blog.
 You should check it out.
-If you liked this, you might want to check out this post from the Starving Artists Anonymous blog :"You might love sex, but that doesn't mean you would make a good prostitute." or the cost of #doingWhatYouLove.
+If you liked this, you might want to check out this post from the Starving Artists Anonymous blog :"You might love sex, but that doesn't mean you would make a good prostitute." or the cost of #doingWhatYouLove. |

 Back to the No Pants Project...
 I'm doing a new comic strip/blog post series for the No Pants Project website called Freelance Life.
-The new episode, #FreelancingFAIL Number One went live here
+The new episode, #FreelancingFAIL Number One went live here. |

-Abnormally, Inhumanely Sensitive: The Artist's Struggle.
+Abnormally, Inhumanely Sensitive: The Artist's Struggle. |

 "The truly creative mind in any field is no more than this: A human creature born abnormally, inhumanely sensitive.
 To them … a touch is a blow, a sound is a noise, a misfortune is a tragedy, a joy is an ecstasy, a friend is a lover, a lover is a god, and failure is death."